-These financial statements have been prepared to assist the Administrator of The London Transit Commission Employees' Pension Plan meet the requirements of the Financial Services Regulatory Authority ("FSRA") of Ontario.
+These financial statements have been prepared to assist the Administrator of The London Transit Commission Employees' Pension Plan meet it's obligations to the Financial Services Regulatory Authority ("FSRA") of Ontario under Section 76 of Regulation 909 of the Pension Benefits Act (Ontario).
 As a result, these financial statements may not be suitable for another purpose.